Team building and management

 Scrum

 The project is divided into small stages that help quickly identify challenges and expedite their resolution.
-In this process, there is a leader whose role is to eliminate obstacles and advise the team so they can carry out their work effectively.
-Here, teamwork is fundamental to successfully completing the project.
+In this process, there is a leader whose role is to eliminate obstacles and guide the team so they can carry out their work effectively.
+Here, teamwork is essential for successfully completing the project.

 Extreme Programming XP

-In this case, processes can change completely according to their own needs, and its purpose (in addition to delivering a quality product tailored to the client's needs) is to enhance the relationship between clients and employees.
-With Extreme Programming XP, relationships among employees are also encouraged, as they often work in pairs and seek teamwork.
-As in all Agile processes, communication is essential for both employees and clients to end up satisfied.
+In this case, processes can change completely based on their own needs, and the purpose (in addition to delivering a quality product tailored to the client's needs) is to enhance the relationship between client and employees.
+With Extreme Programming XP, relationships among employees are also fostered, as they often work in pairs and aim for teamwork.
+As with all Agile processes, communication is fundamental to ensure that both employees and clients end up satisfied.

 Kanban